nordic-institute/harmony-common/doc/dynamic_discovery_configuration_guide.md

 - Click the "Save" button to save the changes.
   - **Note:** Changes are not saved if the "Save" button is not clicked.

+### 3.5 Configuring dynamic discovery in sender AP

+To use dynamic discovery process receiver AP has to configure its PMode.
+To use dynamic discovery `process` element in PMode must not contain `responderParties` element.

-#### 3.4.1 Specifying Document Identifier Scheme and Document Identifier in AP PMode and AS4 Message
+#### 3.5.1 Specifying Document Identifier Scheme and Document Identifier in AP PMode and AS4 Message

 In PMode the following excerpt corresponds to document with scheme `docidscheme` and identifier `documentidvalue`: